Ehsan Ghaem Maghami

 Ehsan Ghaem-Maghami (احسان قائممقامی; born 11 August 1982) is an Iranian chess grandmaster (2000).
 He is the record holder of the Iranian Chess Championship with 13 titles.

 On the September 2011 FIDE list, he had an Elo rating of 2583.

 In 2004, he finished first in the Kish GM Tournament.
 In 2009, he won a 20-game combined match (four classical, four rapid and twelve blitz games) against Anatoly Karpov, played with the proviso that each game be played to mate or dead draw.
 The overall score was eight wins to Ghaem-Maghami, seven wins to Karpov, and five draws.
 In 2011, he finished first in the 10th Avicenna International Open Tournament in Hamadan, Iran.

 Early life

 Ehsan was born in Tehran and learned to play chess from his father.
-His rise in the chess community was swift as he won the Iranian men's championship title by age 14.
+He won the Iranian men's championship title aged 14.